rsimmonsjr/axiom/README.md

 5. Actors send only immutable data as messages, though they may have mutable internal state.
 6. Actors are location agnostic; they can be sent a message from anywhere in the cluster.

-Note that within the language of Rust, rule five cannot be enforced by this library but is important for developers creating actors based on this library.
+Note that within the language of Rust, rule five cannot be enforced by Axiom but is important for developers creating actors based on Axiom.
 In Erlang and Elixir rule five cannot be violated because of the structure of the language but this also leads to performance limitations.
 It's better to allow internal mutable state and encourage the good practice of not sending mutable state as messages.